Mandarancio/Statistical-Machine-Translation/TP3-IBM1/README.md

   -t TRAINDATA    training file (default: t../europarl_50k_es_en) -s TESTDATA     test file (default: t../test)
 ```

-if a configuration file is used **all the other arguments will not be taken in account!**
+If a configuration file is used **all the other arguments will not be taken in account!**

 ## Soft EM